ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   Its use by a Passport Clearinghouse is described in the [Passport Visa Expiry](#passport-visa-expiry) section.

--   If a [Claim Repository](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-claim-respository)
-    does not include enough information to construct an `iat` timestamp, an Embedded Token Signatory MAY use a recent timestamp (for example, the `iat` timestamp) if the Claim Repository is kept up to date such that the Embedded Token Signatory can ensure that the claim is valid at or near the time of minting the Embedded Token.
-However, generally it is RECOMMENDED to have the Claim Repository provide more accurate `iat` information.
+-   If a [Passport Visa Source Repository](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-claim-respository) does not include enough information to construct an `iat` timestamp, a [Passport Visa Signatory](#passport-visa-signatory) MAY use a recent timestamp (for example, the `iat` timestamp) if the Passport Visa Source Repository is kept up to date such that the Passport Visa Signatory can ensure that the claim is valid at or near the time of minting the Passport Visa Embedded Token.
+However, generally it is RECOMMENDED to have the Passport Visa Source Repository provide more accurate `iat` information.

 #### "**value**"